Caldonia (film)

 Caldonia is a two reel American musical short film directed by William Forest Crouch and released by Astor Pictures in 1945.
 The film stars musician Louis Jordan and was produced by his manager Berle Adams.
 The film includes four songs performed by Jordan and his band: "Caldonia", "Honey Child", "Tillie" and "Buzz Me", which were also released individually by the Soundies Distributing Corporation of America.

 In 2008, a poster for the film was included on a U.S. postage stamp in a set of five celebrating Vintage Black Cinema.

 Synopsis

-Louis Jordan and his band are on the way to Hollywood to make a film, but producer Richard Huey (Felix Paradise) and Jordan's girlfriend Caldonia (Nicky O'Daniel) convince him to remain in Harlem, promising that he'll will have a great movie career.
+Louis Jordan and his band are on the way to Hollywood to make a film, but producer Richard Huey (Felix Paradise) and Jordan's girlfriend Caldonia (Nicky O'Daniel) convince him to remain in Harlem, promising that he'll have a great movie career.
 The shoot gets foreclosed and Jordan loses his Hollywood contract as well as his girlfriend.

 Production

 The film was financed by Broadcast Music Incorporated (BMI) and cost "approximately $3,000 to produce".
 It was filmed in the winter of 1944 in New York.